yyubin/jinx/README_EN.md

 ## Gradle Integration (Spring Boot & JDK 21)

-Below is a fully working setup for a typical Spring Boot project.
+Below is a minimal example of integrating Jinx into a Spring Boot project.

-### 1) Add a dedicated configuration for jinx-cli
+### 1) Create a dedicated configuration for jinx-cli

 ```gradle
 val jinxCli by configurations.creating